kanaadp/RailsDecal/hw1/README.md

 ## Challenge
 - Q1-Q3 can be written in 1 line and under 40 characters.
-Q4 can be written in under 80 characters in q line if you exclude the def and end statement.
+Q4 can be written in under 80 characters in 1 line if you exclude the def and end statement.
 Do this if you want an extra challenge.

 - Check out the autograder.rb file and try to figure out how it works!